Experts in EPR Waste management

 eWASA is a not-for-profit organisation committed to delivering cost-effective compliance on behalf of our Producer Members.

-eWASA represents some of South Africa's largest producers in the EEE, Lighting, Paper & Packaging, Portable Batteries & Lubricant Oils industries.
+eWASA represents some of South Africa's largest producers in the EEE, Lighting, Paper & Packaging Products, Portable Batteries & Lubricant Oils industries.

 Extended Producer Responsibility